 Robert W. Baird is an American multinational independent investment bank and financial services company.
 It is the principal U.S. operating subsidiary of Baird, an international, employee-owned financial services firm providing investment banking, capital markets, private equity, wealth management, and asset management services to individuals, corporations, institutional investors, and municipalities.

 With more than 3,100 employees, Baird has offices in the United States, Europe, and Asia, and is one of the largest privately held, full-service investment firms in the United States.
 Baird manages and oversees more than $305 billion in assets for clients around the world and employs more than 4,600 associates.

-Outside of the United States, Bair has an operating subsidiary in Europe, and both an operating subsidiary and investment banking team in Asia.
+Outside of the United States, Bair has an operating subsidiary in Europe and both an operating subsidiary and an investment banking team in Asia.

-Our team sat down with Jamaica Eilbes to learn more about the day in the life of our customers.
-To learn more on how Robert W. Baird uses AchieveIt, check out their customer story.
+Our team sat down with Jamaica Eilbes to learn more about the day in life of our customers.
+To learn more about how Robert W. Baird uses AchieveIt, check out their customer story.

 Robert W. Baird Customer Story

 Read this customer story to better understand how a financial institution gained accountability and transparency on their projects with AchieveIt.